C1 · AdvancedEnglish

 2. Choosing the Right Future Form

-Selecting the correct future tense depends on context:
+Selecting the correct future form depends on context:

 - Ongoing actions in the future: Future Continuous